The Comically Serious

 gettingdrugging him to laugh?
 His return of him sulking because Naruto failed to recognize him right away.
 Also his reaction to his bugs being eaten by that anteater.

 - And Kakashi.
-Remember his reaction when Lee takes off his heavy wrist/leg bands upon Gai's request?
-As everyone is all OMG WTF BBQ, he just covers his masked face and thinks "You really overdid it, Gai..."
+Remember his reaction when Lee takes off his heavy wrist/leg bands upon Guy's request?
+As everyone is all OMG WTF BBQ, he just covers his masked face and thinks "Guy, you are too much..."
 To enjoy a true "what the?" reaction from Kakashi, see the beginning of his fight against Naruto and Sakura in Shippuuden.

 - And Sai, too.
 His reaction to Konohamaru's yaoi version of the Sexy no Jutsu, which involves him and Sasuke naked?
 "Ah, it's me and Sasuke-kun."